bsommardahl/farsight-book/index.md

         1. Spiritual high
     1. But now…
         1. Calm Fire
-1. Short-Sighted: we've got vision problems
+1. Short-Sighted: we've got vision problems (or Tunnel Vision)
     1. Believers experiencing life with Temporal mindset…
         1. really believers?
 What do we really believe in?
         1. View problems as negative, missing opportunities